xtdb/driver-examples/README.md

 ## Running your first queries

-The VSCode 'SQL Tools' extension is pre-configured to connects to the running XTDB Docker container.
+The VSCode 'SQL Tools' extension is pre-configured to connect to the running XTDB Docker container.
 You can use this extension to explore the database and run queries.

 Alternatively open the terminal and run: `psql -h xtdb xtdb`